State of Hawaii

 Hawaiian Petrels and Newell`s Shearwaters can be heard calling here at night during April to September, but are hard to see as the area is often shrouded in mist during the nights and there is little light unless a full moon is present.
 Band-rumped Storm Petrels probably nest in Waimea Canyon, although so far no nest has been discovered.
 Koloa or Hawaiian Duck are occasionally seen in the wetter parts of the Alakai Swamp and Peregrine Falcon and Golden Eagle have been recorded here in the past.

-Maui - Haleakala National Park
+Maui - NP Haleakala

 Open All Year.
 Entrance Fee, some Concessions.
 Park Information 1 808 572 7749